 Did you know that 3.25 billion hours of video content is watched on YouTube every single month?
 (Source)3.25 billion hours of video content is watched on YouTube every single monthClick To Tweet

-Over the recent years, vlogging on YouTube has literally exploded, and not just for celebrities and rich kids alike either, but for businesses and a small majority of bloggers too.
+Over the recent years, vlogging on YouTube has exploded, and not just for the celebrities and rich kids, but also for businesses and bloggers too.

-So it’s clear to see that if you’re not vlogging, then you’re clearly missing out on a huge opportunity to drive some serious traffic to your blog, right?
+So it’s clear to see that if you’re not vlogging, then you’re clearly missing out on a huge opportunity to increase your brand awareness, drive more visitors, create more leads, attract more customers and clients to your blog or online business.

-Well, it’s time to change your gameplan, so are you ready to start vlogging to explode your blog growth?
+Well, it’s time to change your gameplan!
+Are you ready to start vlogging to explode the growth of your blogging business?
 If you are then let’s begin.

 Let’s start with your YouTube channel.

 I would be very surprised if you didn’t as a blogger.

 Perhaps you do have one and haven’t really made much effort to put it to good use.

 If you have a YouTube channel, it’s time to light a fire on it.
 If you don’t have one, click here to create one.